Cairns, Queensland: The perfect 4-day itinerary

 You can expect to come across crocs, waterfalls and tropical islands whilst adventuring up here in North Queensland and one thing you won’t be short of, is adventure.

 Providing a particularly tropical experience and an experience different to the rest that the East Coast has to offer, it’s no wonder it’s a popular addition to an East Coast itinerary.
-Cairns is often the start / end point for backpackers when executing their Australian routes.
+Cairns is often the start or end point for backpackers when planning their Australian routes.

 Where is Cairns?

-You’ll find Cairns at the very top of Queensland, if you’re looking at an map of Australia it’s in the top right corner.
-If you are flying straight from the UK or Europe, you can get good value flights to Cairns that will either stop off in the Philippines or in the UAE.
-If you are coming from internal Australia check out internal flights which are cheap or make it your last stop and travel by Greyhound or campervan up the coast.
-A lot of people start or end their trip here which makes it a massive backpacker hub, so you will easily meet a lot of people here due to amount of hostels and backpacker nights out!
+You’ll find Cairns at the very top of Queensland.
+If you’re looking at an map of Australia, it’s in the top right corner.
+You can get good value flights to Cairns that will either stop off in the Philippines or in the UAE if you are flying straight from the UK or Europe.
+If you are coming from elsewere in Australia check out internal flights which are cheap or make it your last stop and travel by Greyhound or campervan up the coast.
+A lot of people start or end their trip here which makes it a massive backpacker hub, so you will easily meet a lot of people here due to the amount of hostels and backpacker nights out!

 How to spend the perfect 4 days in Cairns…